All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Many holistic therapies also possess huge benefits for clients and are used in rehab settings.

-Creative therapies like art, drama and music play a key role in helping people unlock negative emotions that have been stored inside them for years, possibly as a result of trauma.
+Creative therapies like art therapy, drama therapy and music therapy play a key role in helping people unlock negative emotions that have been stored inside them for years, possibly as a result of trauma.

 It allows people to use their creative energy to channel out these negative emotions, as people may not possess the vocabulary or understanding to express these feelings verbally.